dsernst/quotes/_posts/2015-01-03-how-to-criticize-effectively.md

 title: How to criticize effectively
 ---

 One of my favorite blogs, Brainpickings, posted an article ["How to Criticize with Kindness: Philosopher Daniel Dennett on the Four Steps to Arguing Intelligently"](http://www.brainpickings.org/2014/03/28/daniel-dennett-rapoport-rules-criticism/).
-It featured an excerpt from Mr. Dannett that I hope to remember, so I'll share it here:
+It featured an excerpt from Mr. Dannett that I want to remember, so I'll share it here:

 > ***How to compose a successful critical commentary:***
 >